Annalilla/COVID/README.md

 1)	Prerequisites:
 >> - helpers/Prepare_run.R
 >> - having an authentication file in a directory called “.secrets” within the working directory
-2)	Script: helpers/Get_and_prepare_data.R The authentication file is produced automatically but in sake of reproductibility you have to overwrite the authentication file provided here with the file provided on Canvas (starting with dbea...).
+2)	Script: helpers/Get_and_prepare_data.R The authentication file may be produced automatically, in this case in sake of reproductibility you have to overwrite the authentication file provided here with the file provided on Canvas (starting with dbea...).
 3)	Run the whole script.

 ### 2.3.3.
 Update data (no longer available)